 These are synthetic forms of testosterone replacement therapy (TRT).
 Injections do not offer sustained release like bio-identical pellets and need to be dosed frequently for proper efficacy.
 Testosterone injections have a short half-life, meaning in the days before the next injection patients may experience a “crash” as their testosterone falls to low baseline levels.

 With Injection therapy, patients administer the medication intramuscularly at home on a weekly basis.
 Self-injections are easily done in the comfort of your own home after being taught in the office.

 Human Chorionic Gonadotropin (HCG) and Selective Estrogen Receptor Modulators (SERM) are alternatives to TRT that can be prescribed in specific situations.
 Both HCG and SERMs preserve fertility, which is suppressed with the use of pure testosterone.
-Please note, HCG will be coming off the market and is difficult to procure as of March 2022.
+Please note, HCG can be expensive and is usually administered two to three times weekly.

 Men of child-bearing age with hypogonadism may be better suited to the above-mentioned testosterone alternatives.
 Please arrange for an in-office consultation to discuss these alternatives to TRT if you have low testosterone levels but still want to have children in the near future.